shanebrown848/VPC-Monitoring-with-Flow-Logs/README.md

 ## Overview

-This project focuses on monitoring and analyzing network traffic within Amazon Virtual Private Clouds (VPCs) using VPC Flow Logs.
-The goal is to gain visibility into how traffic moves through cloud networks and how routing, peering, and security rules affect real network behavior.
+This project focuses on monitoring network traffic inside Amazon Virtual Private Clouds (VPCs) using VPC Flow Logs.
+The goal is to gain visibility into how traffic flows between resources, how routing and peering affect connectivity, and how security rules allow or block traffic.

-This project introduces monitoring as a critical layer in cloud networking and security operations. :contentReference[oaicite:0]{index=0}
+This project adds monitoring and observability to previously built VPC architectures.

 ---

 ## What I built

-I configured network monitoring for a multi-VPC environment and analyzed traffic using AWS logging tools.
+I configured network monitoring for a multi-VPC environment and analyzed traffic using AWS-native tools.
 This included:

-- Creating multiple VPCs with unique CIDR blocks
+- Creating multiple VPCs with non-overlapping CIDR blocks
 - Launching EC2 instances to generate network traffic
-- Enabling VPC Flow Logs at the VPC level
+- Enabling VPC Flow Logs
 - Sending flow logs to Amazon CloudWatch
 - Creating IAM roles and policies for log delivery
-- Testing connectivity and generating monitored traffic
+- Testing connectivity and validating captured traffic

-This setup reflects how cloud teams monitor, audit, and troubleshoot network activity in production environments. :contentReference[oaicite:1]{index=1}
+This setup reflects how cloud teams monitor and troubleshoot network behavior in production.

 ---

 ## Key concepts learned

-- What VPC Flow Logs capture and why they matter
+- What VPC Flow Logs capture and what they do not
-- How network traffic is accepted or rejected by routing and security rules
+- How accepted and rejected traffic is recorded
-- How IAM roles and trust policies enable service-to-service logging
+- How IAM roles and trust policies enable logging services
-- How CloudWatch log groups organize network logs
+- How CloudWatch log groups organize network data
-- How VPC peering and routing affect private traffic flow
+- How routing and VPC peering affect private traffic
-- How monitoring improves visibility and security posture :contentReference[oaicite:2]{index=2}
+- Why monitoring is critical for security and troubleshooting

 ---

 ## Monitoring network traffic

-VPC Flow Logs record metadata about network traffic flowing in and out of VPC resources.
-Each record includes information such as:
+VPC Flow Logs capture metadata about traffic flowing through VPC resources, including:

 - Source and destination IP addresses
-- Protocol and port numbers
+- Protocol and port information
 - Packet and byte counts
-- Whether traffic was accepted or rejected
+- Accept or reject status

-These logs make it possible to see exactly how traffic behaves inside cloud networks. :contentReference[oaicite:3]{index=3}
+These logs provide clear insight into how traffic behaves inside cloud networks without inspecting payload data.

 ---

 ## Testing and troubleshooting

-I generated traffic using `ping` between EC2 instances and observed how traffic behaved before and after configuring VPC peering and route tables.
+I generated traffic between EC2 instances using `ping` and observed the results in VPC Flow Logs.

-- Failed pings revealed missing routes or peering issues
+- Failed pings highlighted routing or peering misconfigurations
 - Successful pings confirmed private connectivity
-- Flow logs showed which traffic was accepted or rejected
+- Flow logs verified which traffic was allowed or denied

-This process demonstrated how monitoring tools support effective troubleshooting. :contentReference[oaicite:4]{index=4}
+This reinforced how monitoring tools support faster and more accurate troubleshooting.

 ---

 ## Analyzing flow logs

-I used CloudWatch Logs Insights to query VPC Flow Logs and identify traffic patterns.
-Queries such as top source and destination IPs by data transfer helped highlight where the most network activity occurred.
+I used CloudWatch Logs Insights to query flow log data and identify traffic patterns, such as top source and destination IPs by data transfer.

-Log analysis provides actionable insight for performance tuning, security monitoring, and incident investigation. :contentReference[oaicite:5]{index=5}
+Log analysis helps detect unusual activity, confirm expected behavior, and support incident investigation.

 ---

 ## Why this project matters

-Network monitoring is essential for maintaining secure and reliable cloud infrastructure.
-Without visibility into traffic flow, misconfigurations and security risks can go undetected.
+Monitoring is a critical layer of cloud networking and security.
+Without visibility, routing errors and security misconfigurations are difficult to detect.

-This project demonstrates how AWS provides built-in tools to observe, analyze, and troubleshoot cloud network activity in a structured and scalable way. :contentReference[oaicite:6]{index=6}
+This project demonstrates how AWS provides built-in tools to observe, analyze, and validate network traffic in a scalable and structured way.

 ---